PagerTree/apidocs/source/includes/_alert.md

 # Alert

-A alert represents an urgent notice (state of alarm).
+An alert represents an urgent notice (state of alarm).
 It can also represent a broadcast, page, or stakeholder notice.

 > Alert Object